TUI aims to become profitable in 2022 as travel demand recovers - NewsBreak

 TUI aims to become profitable in 2022 as travel demand recovers

-FRANKFURT, May 11 (Reuters) - Holiday group TUI (TUIGn.DE) expects to become profitable again in 2022 as countries lift COVID-19 restrictions and people book package tours, eager to pay more for higher hotel grades or extra services on their long-awaited vacations.
+FRANKFURT (Reuters) -Holiday group TUI expects to become profitable again in 2022 as countries lift COVID-19 restrictions and people book package tours, eager to pay more for higher hotel grades or extra services on their long-awaited vacations.

-The group's announcement chimes in with other recent positive updates from the travel sector including stronger-than-expected sales at German flag carrier Lufthansa (LHAG.DE) and airport operator Fraport (FRAG.DE).
+The group’s announcement chimes in with other recent positive updates from the travel sector including stronger-than-expected sales at German flag carrier Lufthansa and airport operator Fraport.

 TUI expects the recovery to be lasting as people are valuing experiences more highly than goods, and as oil and gas prices should eventually normalize, CEO Fritz Joussen said after TUI’s second-quarter results on Wednesday.